MicroEJ/docs/Tutorials/trainingSdkBasics.rst

 Description
 ===========

-In this training, you will get an introduction to MicroEJ ecosystem.
+This training session introduces you to the MicroEJ ecosystem, guiding you through the process of creating your first application project.
-You will create your first application project, run it on Simulator and on Device using MICROEJ SDK.
+You will run your project on both a simulator and an actual device using MICROEJ SDK.

 What you will learn:

-- Build a MICROEJ VEE Port.
+- Building a MICROEJ VEE Port.
-- Build and Run a Java Application.
+- Developing and running a Java Application.
-- Edit a Front Panel File.
+- Editing Front Panel Files.
-- Call a C function from Java.
+- Calling C functions from Java.
-- Create your own Foundation Libraries.
+- Creating custom Foundation Libraries.
-- Manage Multithreading with SNI.
+- Managing Multithreading with SNI.

 Intended Audience
 =================

-This training is for developers wishing to familiarize themselves with the MicroEJ Development flow.
+This training is designed for developers looking to gain a first understanding of the MicroEJ development flow.

 Prerequisites
 =============

+To get the most out of this training, participants should have:

-- Good knowledge of the :ref:`overview` section.
+- A good understanding of the :ref:`overview` section.
-- Good knowledge of the :ref:`chapter-glossary`.
+- A basic knowledge of the :ref:`chapter-glossary`.
-- `NXP i.MX RT1170 Evaluation Kit <https://www.nxp.com/design/design-center/development-boards-and-designs/i-mx-evaluation-and-development-boards/i-mx-rt1170-evaluation-kit:MIMXRT1170-EVKB>`__
+- Access to the `NXP i.MX RT1170 Evaluation Kit <https://www.nxp.com/design/design-center/development-boards-and-designs/i-mx-evaluation-and-development-boards/i-mx-rt1170-evaluation-kit:MIMXRT1170-EVKB>`__.

 Training Resources
 ==================

-This training is provided in PDF format with resources provided in a ``.zip`` package:
+This training is provided as a PDF, along with a downloadable ``.zip`` package of resources:

 - :download:`Slides: MICROEJ SDK Basics for NXP i.MX RT1170 Evaluation Kit <https://repository.microej.com/packages/training/microej_sdk_basics/DEV-M0127-PRE-VEE_Port_and_Application_development-SDK6-NXP-i.MX%20RT1170-2.0-RC20240820.pdf>`
 - :download:`Resources <https://repository.microej.com/packages/training/microej_sdk_basics/gpio-foundation-library-example-sdk6_14562492.zip>`

-Older trainings for MICROEJ SDK 5:
+Legacy trainings for MICROEJ SDK 5:

 - :download:`Slides: MICROEJ SDK Basics for NXP i.MX RT1170 Evaluation Kit <https://repository.microej.com/packages/training/microej_sdk_basics/DEV-M0127-PRE-VEE_Port_and_Application_development-SDK5-NXP-i.MX%20RT1170-1.0-RC20240820.pdf>`
 - :download:`Slides: MICROEJ SDK Basics for STM32F7508-DK Evaluation Kit <https://repository.microej.com/packages/training/microej_sdk_basics/DEV-M0127-PRE-VEE_Port_and_Application_development-SDK5-STM32F7508-5.1-RC20240820.pdf>`